Tufin/oasdiff/DELTA.md

 ### Asymmetric mode
 It is also possible to calculate an asymmetric distance which takes into account elements of base that were deleted in revision but ignores elements that are missing in base and were added in revision.
-For examples, for any two specs the sum of the asymmetric distances is their symmetric distance:
+For any two specs the sum of the asymmetric distances is their symmetric distance:
 ```
 oasdiff delta base.yaml revision.yaml --asymmetric
 oasdiff delta revision.yaml base.yaml --asymmetric